dennyweiss/Progressive-Note-Taker/docs/index.md

 ## Ready to build your Apps?

-Check out [Agentic Coding Guidance](./guide.md), the fastest way to develop LLM projects with Pocket Flow!
+Check out [Agentic Coding Guidance](./guide.md), the fastest way to develop LLM projects with PocketFlow.js!